sdgali/sdgali/README.md

  Through various training courses and continuous study, I have increased my knowledge of programming languages such as HTML, CSS, JavaScript, and popular frameworks such as React and Node.
+ As i'm a beginner, the code I write might be amusing and interesting for you.

+I would be glad to hear your feedback and suggestions to improve my work.